 What are the responsibilities and job description for the Leadership Instructor- Summer Transition Programs position at FOUNDATION FOR BLIND CHILDREN?

-The Foundation for Blind Children (FBC) is seeking an Leadership Instructor to support our Teen-to-Work and College Prep residential programs, which serve high school students (ages 14-21) with visual impairments.
+The Foundation for Blind Children (FBC) is seeking an Assistive Technology Instructor to support our Teen-to-Work and College Prep residential programs, which serve high school students (ages 14-21) with visual impairments.
 These 5-week long programs, located on a college campus, are designed to prepare students for employment, higher education, and greater independence while being away from home.
+The two programs run at the same time with different objectives and goals, and there will be 1 Leadership Instructor hired for College Prep.
+The College Prep program similarly focuses on helping students prepare for independence including understanding college life, navigating administrative tasks like FAFSA, academic advising, and time management, with a focus on self-advocacy.

 As a Leadership Instructor, you will play a key role in fostering self-advocacy skills and enhancing public speaking abilities in students, with a special focus on helping them navigate their transition to life with a disability, particularly vision impairment.
 As an instructor, you will teach essential skills in one-on-one or small group settings to one of the programs throughout the summer, while also supporting students with career readiness, college preparation, and daily-living skills.
 This position offers a chance to make a meaningful impact on students' futures and help them navigate the world of work and academics with assistive technology tools.
 You will have the chance to work alongside other instructors in the areas of Activities of Daily Living, Orientation & Mobility, Career Readiness, Assistive Technology, and College Readiness helping students become independent, confident, and prepared for their futures.
 This role will require you to provide tailored instruction that empowers students to advocate for themselves, develop leadership skills, and become confident public speakers.
 You will work closely with a diverse team of instructors to support students in delivering end-of-program speeches that showcase the personal growth and leadership skills they have gained during their time in the program.